micmejia/bible-dump/AMPC/Jeremiah/Jer 47.md

 How can it [the sword of the Lord] be quiet when the Lord has given it an assignment to discharge?
-Against Ashkelon and against the [whole Philistine] seashore He has appointed it. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Against Ashkelon and against the [whole Philistine] seashore He has appointed it.